Web Analytics Made Easy - StatCounter

 A bad transition can waste good airflow

-If a transition is too abrupt, undersized, crushed, poorly sealed, or poorly supported, air can lose velocity, leak, or become noisy before it reaches the room.
+If a transition is too abrupt, undersized, crushed, poorly sealed, poorly supported, or forced into place, air can lose volume, leak, become noisy, or leave rooms uncomfortable even when the AC equipment is working.

 Phoenix-area HVAC service